mpumpu/rkshacks/README.md

 # rkshacks
-practice tool for Rosenkreuzstilette and Rosenkreuzstilette Freudenstachel
+speedrun practice tool for Rosenkreuzstilette and Rosenkreuzstilette Freudenstachel